Fomode3D/Documentation/node.md

 }
 ```
 </br>
-The node’s addresses will be used to identify the node and they will be stored at other nodes with which the current node will communicate in either way: opening a trustline – TL, making payments, etc. Therefore, changing the address of the node after it has already opened some TLs will lead to incorrect work with the corresponding nodes.
+The node’s addresses will be used to identify the node and they will be stored at other nodes with which the current node will communicate in various ways: opening a trustline – TL, making payments, etc. Therefore, changing the address of the node after it has already opened some TLs will lead to it working incorrectly with the corresponding nodes.

 </br>
 </br>

 # How to use the node
-Here we will describe several ways possible how to communicate with the node. <br/>
+Here we will describe several possible ways to communicate with the node. <br/>
-For the simplicity reasons, the documentation is provided in format of tutorial.
+For simplicity, the documentation is provided in the format of a tutorial.

 ## Basic overview
-Node represents _an account_ in GEO Network. <br/>
+Each node represents _an account_ on the GEO Network. <br/>
-_It is assumed, each one participant of the GEO Network would access the network via it's own node_. <br/>
+_It is assumed that each participant of the GEO Network will access the network via its own node_. <br/>
 In contrast to some other decentralized networks, GEO Network does not delegate calculations to the miners,
-but assumes network participants would take part (only) in transactions, in which them are involved.
+but assumes network participants will take part (only) in transactions in which they are involved.

 GEO Network Client implements such a node and provides low-level API
 for operations processing: assets transfers, trust-lines/channels accounting, etc.
 </br>
 </br>
-For the simplicity reasons, in this tutorial we would use provided WM image.
+For simplicity, in this tutorial we will use the provided WM image.
 You can find the latest images with latest node build in [GEO Network Client repo](https://github.com/GEO-Protocol/GEO-network-client) ("Releases" section of the description).
 <br/>

 ## VirtualBox configuration
-We would need SSH session to manipulate the nodes, so the WM should accept incoming TCP connections. <br/>
+We will need SSH session to manipulate the nodes, so the WM should accept incoming TCP connections. <br/>
-The simples way to achieve it is to configure NAT Ports Forwarding for the destination WM.
+The simplest way to achieve this is to configure NAT Ports Forwarding for the destination WM.

 <p align="center">
 <img src="https://github.com/GEO-Protocol/Documentation/blob/master/resources/wm_network_settings_1.png">